Nursing Degree Apprenticeship (Top Up) 2 year part-time programme

 - Leads to registration as an adult nurse, covering all fields of practice

-- The nurse degree apprentice is employed 37.5 hours per week
+- The nurse degree apprentice is usually employed 37.5 hours per week

 - The course is split into study blocks, blocks of supernumerary practice and learning with study days